Dukkah, cajeta, katsu: coming soon to foods near you?

 NEW YORK Dukkah on your snack crackers?
 Cajeta in your stir-fry?
-These international ingredients are among the flavor trends that McCormick & Co Inc thinks will be hot a few years from now.
+These international ingredients are among the flavour trends that McCormick & Co Inc thinks will be hot a few years from now.

-According to its 2013 "Flavor Forecast," the U.S. spice company identified certain trends and flavor combinations it thinks can have wide use for its customers, which range from packaged food and beverage makers, to fast food and restaurant chains and retailers.
+According to its 2013 "Flavour Forecast," the U.S. spice company identified certain trends and flavour combinations it thinks can have wide use for its customers, which range from packaged food and beverage makers, to fast food and restaurant chains and retailers.

 One ingredient is dukkah, a Middle Eastern spice blend made with toasted nuts, cumin, coriander and sesame seeds.

-"Not only is it rich and savory, but it's also got this great textural aspect to it, which is really important when it comes to food and flavor," said Kevan Vetter, executive chef at McCormick, a company with some $3 billion in annual sales.
+"Not only is it rich and savoury, but it's also got this great textural aspect to it, which is really important when it comes to food and flavour," said Kevan Vetter, executive chef at McCormick, a company with some $3 billion in annual sales.
 Vetter devised a recipe in the report for broccoli with dukkah.

 "We know that dukkah and broccoli may not be the next snack cracker, but dukkah is a great option to go into a cracker," Vetter said.
 While McCormick sells most of the ingredients for dukkah, it does not sell a ready-made blend.
 Yet Vetter said that is possible sometime down the road.